1031 Exchange vs. Opportunity Zone Fund Investment

 No Fees: Almost all 1031 exchanges involve a 3rd party intermediary who charges a fee for the 1031 Exchange.
 Rolling into a Qualified Opportunity Fund has no fees for the roll over and no intermediary is involved.

-No Principle: 1031 Exchanges require you roll into the exchange both the principle and gain incurred.
+No Principal: 1031 Exchanges require you roll into the exchange both the principal and gain incurred.
 With a Qualified Opportunity Fund, you only have to roll the capital gain into the fund and NOT THE PRINCIPAL.

 Qualified Assets: Only real estate can qualify for a 1031 Exchange.
 With Qualified Opportunity Funds, capital gains from sale of real estate or another investment can qualify for an Opportunity Fund.
 Other investments like sale of stocks, crypto currency, anything that results in a capital gain.